MexrlDev/FlappyC0re/README.md

 2.1 In Pythonica/PyCode for mobile go to [SetUp for mobile](https://github.com/MexrlDev/repo/tree/main/Mobile-Python-Tools#how-to-setup-the-scripts-in-this-folder)
 3. for pc just start it via going to Python and starting it via shellcode Python3 flappy_launcher.py

-Optional: You can turn on debugging logs via Python switch debug_logs from false to true
+Optional: You can turn on debugging logs via Python switch DEBUGLOG from false to true

 ---
 ## How to build it